sheunaluko/vcs/README.md

 	}

-	//this will execute when the progra breaks out of the above while loop this.finish({result : "OK" } )
+	//this will execute when the program breaks out of the above while loop this.finish({result : "OK" } )
     }